 Mysore-style is the traditional way to learn.
 Each asana is taught one at a time during Mysore practice so students learn at their own pace.
 Students work on a set series of yoga asanas each time they approach their yoga mat, and this routine develops flexibility and strength along with confidence.
 With time meditation begins – as the movements become familiar practitioners think less and breathe and feel more.

 Morning Mysore at Love Yoga

 Morning Mysore provides a consistent daily morning class time.
 This helps create a healthy pattern of waking up and going to yoga.
 Yoga becomes a part of students’ lives.
-Injuries often occur when we try to do a strong practice such as Ashtanga on a random basis, so a daily Mysore practice supports gradual and consistent progress.
+Injuries often occur when we try to do a strong practice on a random basis, so a daily Mysore practice supports gradual and consistent progress.

 How often should I practice?

-We recommend beginning students begin with 3-4 days a week building up to 5-6 days a week over time.
+We recommend beginning students begin with 2-3 days a week building up to 4-6 days a week over time.

 • If you have any health issues, medical conditions or are pregnant please let the teacher know before class.

 • Building heat (Tapas) is a key part of the practice and drinking water cools the body.
 Therefore avoid drinking during your practice but be sure to rehydrate after class.